Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: Geodesics in the -deformed RGI-Schwarzschild space-time

 \section{Geodesics in the $\kappa$-deformed RGI-Schwarzschild space-time}

 In this section, we investigate the motion of test particles in the $\kappa$-deformed RGI-Schwarzschild space-time.
-The study of geodesics is crucial for understanding the behaviour of particle motion in the vicinity of black holes, particularly for modeling the accretion disks and studying observational features.
-We begin by determining the location of the event horizon and fixing the value of the running parameter $\tilde{\omega}$ that governs the strength of the quantum correction in the running gravitational coupling $G(r)$ arising from the renormalization group.
+The study of geodesics is crucial for understanding the behaviour of particle motion in the vicinity of black holes, particularly for modeling the accretion disks and studying the observational features such as thermodynamical properties of accretion disk.
+We begin by determining the location of the event horizon and fixing the value of the running parameter $\tilde{\omega}$ that governs the strength of the quantum correction in the running gravitational coupling $\hat{G}(r)$ arising from the $\kappa$-deformed renormalization group.

-\subsection{Horizon structure and constraints on the Running parameter $\tilde{\omega}$}
+\subsection{Horizon structure and constraints on the running parameter $\tilde{\omega}$}